unitymakesus/foriver/wp-content/plugins/caldera-forms/readme.txt

 * FIXED: jQuery syntax error in HTML form field JavaScript

 = Caldera Forms 1.4.3 ( October 4th, 2016  ) =
-* FIXED: Bug where magic tag button was not working in Chrome.
+* FIXED: where magic tag button was not working in Chrome.
 There is now no magic tag button, nor is it needed.
 * IMPROVED: Email notification tab.
 Better descriptions, more accessible HTML form markup.
 * FIXED: Inline JavaScript for some form fields types that didn't work when jQuery was loaded in footer.
 * IMPROVED: Loading of color picker in shortcode form preview.
 Hi Matt.
 * FIXED: Date picker from field was hidden by modal when form was loaded in a modal.
 It is now moved in from of the modal form so it is visible when loading forms in modals.
 * FIXED: Color picker was not working when form was loaded in a modal.
 Color pickers now work when form is loaded in a popup.
 * IMPROVED: HTML for modal forms was using a global, not a class property.
 That's bad, we feel bad, we fixed it.
 Forms in a popup FTW!
-* FIXED: Bug affecting auto-populating form field options auto-populated using posts.
+* FIXED: affecting auto-populating form field options auto-populated using posts.
 * IMPROVED: You used to not be able to use magic tags for placeholder of select form fields.
 You can now preset select fields in your form using magic tags in the placeholder setting.
 * ADDED: caldera_forms_prerender_edit action that runs before form editor is rendered.
 * FIXED: Issue where readme did not say "Hi Roy."
 Also, Hi Roy.